| Date | 1530-1533 CE |

 | Current location | The Royal Armoury, Stockholm, Sweden |

 The helmet is approximately 32 cm (12.6 inches) in height and has a base diameter of around 20–22 cm (7.9–8.7 inches).
-It is forged from steel and decorated with gold inlay, using techniques such as embossing and damascening.
-The helmet’s surface is divided into lobes, each engraved with floral designs in gold, while its crown features ornamental bands with a delicate pattern mimicking Oriental inscriptions.
-The craftsmanship demonstrates the expertise of Russian armorers, who mastered the integration of decorative and practical elements.
+It is forged from steel and enriched with gold inlay, using techniques such as embossing and damascening.
+Its surface is divided into lobes, each engraved with floral patterns in gold, while ornamental bands at the crown carry delicate decoration resembling eastern script.
+The tall, pointed shape gives the object its immediately recognizable profile, while the richness of its surface demonstrates the technical sophistication of Russian armorers working at the highest level.

 -